farazd63/DeveloperHubCo-Intership/README.md

 - Investigate the impact of hyperparameter tuning on model performance.
 - Develop a web application to deploy the predictive models for real-time use.

----

-Feel free to modify any sections to better fit your personal style or to add any additional details that you think are important!